multiformats/cid/README.md

 ## Variant Representation - Human Readable CID

 It is often advantageous to have a human readable description of a CID, such as for  debugging purposes, unit tests, and documentation.
-We can easily transform a CID to a "Human Readable CID" by segmenting its constituent parts as follows:
+We can easily transform a CID to a "Human Readable CID" by translating and segmenting its constituent parts as follows:

 ```text
 <hr-cid> ::= <hr-mbc> "-" <hr-cid-mc> "-" <hr-mc> "-" <hr-mh>